w3c/ColorWeb-CG/hdr_html_canvas_element.md

   `img` or `video` elements
 * collage of images, both HDR and SDR
-* drawing of visual elements that are related to an HDR video presentation, with the expectation that the visual elements match the look of the video presentation.
+* drawing of visual elements that are related to an HDR video presentation, with the expectation that the visual elements match the look of the HDR video presentation.

 ## Scope